B2B Appointment Setting

 The billing standard stays objective.
 The handoff explains what happened.

-Coseek separates what makes a meeting count from what helps the AE run it.
-That keeps pricing clear while still giving sales the account context, pain, objections, and next step from the call.
+We separate what makes a meeting count from what helps your AE run it.
+Pricing stays clear, and sales still receives the account context, pain, objections, and next step from the call.

 What makes it billable